Officer Candidates School

 Bridging the Gap with Letters

-Over the next several weeks, I’ll share weekly updates about what your candidate is experiencing during their transformation into a Marine.
-This path is tough and demanding, but in the end, your candidate will have EARNED the title of United States Marine.
-Stay tuned for more insights and stories from this foundational phase of your candidate’s journey.
+Over the coming weeks, I’ll share updates on what your candidate is experiencing as they transform into a Marine Corps Officer.
+This path is tough, but every challenge brings them one step closer to EARNING the title of United States Marine.
+Stay tuned for insights and stories from this defining chapter of their journey.

 I’m SgtMaj Paul Davis (USMC Ret.), and I can’t wait to share more about this incredible journey with you.